Logo Futurismo

 David Rodrigues | Going down Pico mountain with beautiful views.

-If you wish to climb Pico mountain, it is better to do so in the late spring or summer for better chances of good weather conditions.
+If you wish to climb Pico Mountain, it is better to do so in the late spring or summer for better chances of good weather conditions.
 The best months are from June to September.
 Otherwise, it can be windy, rainy, or even snowy.

-Also, get a guide to climb in safety and take at least 2L of water with you, and only the essential minimum in your backpack.
+Also, get a guide to climb safely and take at least 2L of water with you, and only the essential minimum in your backpack.
+Good hiking boots are a must, and booking in advance is critical to ensure there is space for you, as the mountain house imposes a quota on the number of climbers.

 Packing List per Adventure Type in Pico Island